-National Ambient Air Quality Standards (NAAQS): Federal air quality standards stipulating the allowable ambient concentrations of specific criteria pollutants.
+National Ambient Air Quality Standards (NAAQS): Federal standards stipulating the allowable ambient concentrations of specific criteria pollutants.

 National Environmental Policy Act (NEPA): Federal legislation that establishes national policies and goals for the protection of the environment and requires federal agencies to consider the environmental impacts of major federal projects or decisions, to share information with the public, to identify and assess reasonable alternatives, to identify appropriate measures to mitigate potential impacts, and to coordinate efforts with other planning and environmental reviews taking place.
-Codified at 42 United States Code § 4331 et seq.
+Codified at: 42 U.S.C. § 4331 et seq.